micheleangioni/message-board/readme.md

 ### Managing posts

-Use the `createPost(MbUserInterface $user, $idPoster = NULL, $messageType = 'public_mess', $text)` method to create a new post.
+Use the `createPost(MbUserInterface $user, MbUserInterface $poster = NULL, $messageType = 'public_mess', $text, $banCheck = true)` method to create a new post.
-$user is an instance of your User model (which must implement the MbUserInterface) where the post will be posted.
+$user and $poster are instances of your User model (which must implement the MbUserInterface) of the owner of the message board where the post will be posted and the poster.
+If a use writes a post on his/her own messageboard, just leave $poster as NULL.
-$isPoster is the primary id of the User who writes the post, $messageType defines the type of the message will be posted and $text is the test of the post.
+$messageType defines the type of the message will be posted and $text is the test of the post.
 Messages of type 'private_mess' are marked as unread by default.
 Other messages are datetime based (see below).
+$banCheck states if a ban check on the poster user will be performed.

 Use the `getPost($idPost)` and `deletePost($idPost)` methods to respectively retrieve and delete a post.

 ### Managing comments

-Use the `createComment(MbUserInterface $user, $postId, $text)` method to create a new comment.
+Use the `createComment(MbUserInterface $user, $postId, $text, $banCheck = true)` method to create a new comment.
 $user is an instance of your User model (which must implement the MbUserInterface) which will own the comment.
 $postId is the post where the comment belongs.
 $text is the text of the comment.
+$banCheck states if a ban check on the user will be performed.

 Use the `getComment($idComment)` and `deleteComment($idComment)` methods to respectively get and delete a comment.

 ### Managing likes

 Use the `createLike($idUser, $likableEntityId, $likableEntity)` method to add a like.
 $isUser is the User who gives the like. $likableEntity is the entity which is liked: 'post' and 'comment' are supported by default.
 $likableEntityId is the primary id of the entity which is liked.

 The `deleteLike($idUser, $likableEntityId, $likableEntity)` method works in the same way, but instead it deletes the like.